2026 July 3 Coevolution: Teaching and Horticultural Experience

 I too, coevolved with plants.
 I too, am a horticulturist.

-Growing food and flowers in Lakewood, 2018
+Growing food and flowers in Lakewood, 2018.

 I worked in schools from 2005-2024.
 While my teaching career advanced, so did my pull toward plants.
 During the Covid-19 shutdown and my time off from teaching for brain surgery, I woke up to the reality that my passion for ecology and horticulture needed more space in my life.
 As I made my exit plan from teaching, I realized that a resume would not show all my work and self-study in the fields I was applying to.
 All I had to show “officially” was my three years in maintenance for Bay Schools (2005-2007) and a landscaping “side hustle” I have always done for years for various clients.
-As a teacher, I didn’t have to work for pay in the summer and often didn’t charge people for landscaping work.
+As a teacher, I didn’t have to work for pay in the summer and often didn’t charge people for landscaping work, because I was still teaching.
 I joined the Sustainable Agriculture program to formalize my studies and I started to apply to horticulture jobs.

 I have always been a horticulturist.
 Thanks for the validation, Merriam Webster.